Honor a professional you respect, and whose work has made a difference for public relations, by nominating them for a PRSA Individual Award.

-The deadline for 2019 nominations has been extended to August 31.
+The deadline for 2020 nominations is August 31st.

 Gold Anvil Award